joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 ## Higher Level Programming Languages

 As you can imagine, it is *very* hard to read or write binary code, so in the 1950s people developed a way to write instructions for computer in a language that is easier to understand.
-We call these `'Higher Level' or 'High-Level' programming languages`.
+We call these <kbd>'Higher Level' or 'High-Level' programming languages</kbd>.
 Some of the earlier examples are C, Fortran, PASCAL and C++, to name a few.
 <details>
 <summary>
     Fun Fact